csci110/csci110.github.io/2_WizardsDuel.md

 ```
 spell.x = this.x;  // this sets the position of the spell object equal to
-spell.y = this.y;  // the position of any object created from the PlayerWizard class
+spell.y = this.y;  // the position of any object created from the class
 ```

 * Set the `spell` object's name to "A spell cast by Marcus"